Storytelling using multimedia to tell the story

 Storytelling involves Setting The Scene

-Layering is one of the best techniques I know for helping to set scenes.
-Layering is where you have a foreground, something in the middle, and a background.
-For example, in this photo above, I am using layering to help engage the viewer with the little boy and the interaction with his parents in the overall concert scene.
+Layering is one of the best techniques I know for setting scenes.
+Layering is when you have a foreground, a middle layer, and a background.
+For example, in the photo above, I use layering to engage the viewer with the little boy and his interaction with his parents within the overall concert scene.

 Here is another scene setter, but notice how it is more of just a wide shot saying “here it is” rather than the above photo that engages the viewer in something going on much more effectively.
 The lower image has two people walking closest to the camera.

-Here I am using the lady taking a photo with her phone that lets me pull the reader into the scene.
+Here, I use the lady taking a photo with her phone to pull the reader into the scene.

-The photo I loved the most and used as the scene setter for this event is one of the couple dancing.
+The photo I loved the most and used as the scene setter for this event is one of a couple dancing.
 Even without seeing the stage, the couple dancing, and people in the background facing in one direction, you can sense the band playing.
 Hopefully, you see the critical piece that the photo needs to be powerful enough to engage the viewer.
-In this photo, the romantic moment is what is engaging.
+In this photo, the romantic moment is what draws the viewer in.

 I have the couple enjoying themselves in this photo, but it isn’t a scene-setting type of photo.
 Yes, it captures the mood of a party, but I am missing the feeling that the earlier photos give the audience.

-Here is another way to introduce a story on Saint Martin: getting up high on the road and shooting down into the bay, where you capture the community.
+Here is another way to introduce a story about Saint Martin: getting up high on the road and shooting down into the bay, capturing the community.

-Often we think of scene-setting photos as the overall shot like this of the arabica coffee growing in Salvador Urbina, Chiapas, Mexico.
+Often we think of scene-setting photos as the overall shot, like this one of arabica coffee growing in Salvador Urbina, Chiapas, Mexico.
 But sometimes, you can set the scene with a tight trial just as well.

-The tight shot of the arabica coffee and the wide shot help introduce the topic of coffee being grown.
-So often, photographers make the mistake of trying to put everything into their scene setter and lose the impact of what the setter is doing—introducing the topic.
+The tight shot of arabica coffee and the wide shot help introduce the topic of coffee cultivation.
+So often, photographers make the mistake of trying to put everything into their scene setter, losing the impact of what the setter is doing—introducing the topic.

-This photo of the fence along the border between Agua Prieta, Mexico, and Douglas, Arizona, is also a great scene setter for the story on coffee; however, using this photo starts with the reason for the report—illegal immigration.
+This photo of the fence along the border between Agua Prieta, Mexico, and Douglas, Arizona, is also a great scene-setter for the story on coffee; however, using this photo starts with the report’s reason—illegal immigration.

 When I think of The Citadel, I think of the pageantry of the parades.
 I got low with a wide-angle lens to show the beginning of the Friday afternoon parade.